Highlights of Singapore and Malaysia

 • Singapore: Enjoy the perfect finale and board a bumboat, a traditional cargo-ferrying craft, to cruise along the Singapore River.
 Along the banks, admire historical bridges and buildings built more than a century ago.

-• Singapore: During your visit to Joo Chiat and Katong, admire a display of local delicacies and artefacts at a Peranakan-style shophouse.
+• Singapore: During your visit to Joo Chiat and Katong, admire a display of local delicacies and artifacts at a Peranakan-style shophouse.

 • Malacca: Join a Local Specialist as you encounter the multi-cultural history of Malacca.